Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 MEAN Stack

 MEAN stands for MongoDB, Express.js, Angular.js, and Node.js.
 All four frameworks are JavaScript-based.
 Together, they can create a full-fledged website/web app.
-MEAN stack developers are capable of working in all four technologies.
+Therefore, MEAN stack developers are capable of working with all four technologies.

 MERN Stack